 How to Choose the Best Aquarium Sand

 Sand is regarded as one of the best substrates for your aquarium for many reasons.
-It replicates more natural habitats, can be easier to clean than gravel or other substrates and provides fish with opportunities to sift and burrow.
-However when it comes to sand, there are several things to keep in mind.
+It replicates more natural habitats, can be easier to clean than gravel or other substrates, and provides fish with opportunities to sift and burrow.
+However, when it comes to sand, there are several things to keep in mind.
 Sand that comes from the local beach or river bed can’t be added to your tank- it would be disastrous for your ecosystem.
 Similarly, you want to make sure that the aquarium sand substrate you choose is of great quality.

-Some types of aquarium sand substrate is “live”, which means it comes mixed with beneficial bacteria and microbes that can help establish a bacterial colony in your tank.
+Some types of aquarium sand substrate are “live”, which means it comes mixed with beneficial bacteria and microbes that can help establish a bacterial colony in your tank.
 These microorganisms help maintain the ecosystem by breaking down waste and helping keep the tank cleaner with biological filtration.
 This is primarily seen in sand substrates designed for marine tanks, where establishing a balanced tank can be more difficult than with freshwater.
-These substrates come packed in saltwater to keep the bacteria alive in transit, and should not be rinsed prior to entering the tank in order to preserve the bacteria.
+These substrates come packed in salt water to keep the bacteria alive in transit, and should not be rinsed prior to entering the tank in order to preserve the bacteria.

 Aquarium sand comes in different sizes of grains, depending on the type of fish you have and your aquarium needs.
 Ideally, you will want to choose a grain that works for your fish’s habits (some fish even eat sand to aid in digestion), and that will support the other components of your tank, such as plants and decorations.

 The size of the grain can also give style to the aquarium, and you will want something that will suit your personal taste, and support the design of any plants in your aquascape.
-Sand substrates can range from very fine to large and course such as crushed coral.
+Sand substrates can range from very fine to large and coarse such as crushed coral.
 These larger grain sizes function more similarly to pea gravel as a substrate when it comes to maintenance- so a smaller grain is recommended in order to maximize the benefits of a sand substrate.

 Top 5 Best Aquarium Sand